aerickt/lapwing-for-beginners/src/Chapter-09.md

 ## Right hand st

-In chapter 5, and it was stated that "-st" in words like "past" cannot be written in a way that obeys steno order.
+In chapter 5, it was stated that "-st" in words like "past" cannot be written in a way that obeys steno order.
 In Lapwing theory, `-FT` can be used to represent this sound.

 * cast `KAFT`
 * fast `TPAFT`